My Aim Is True: Side one

 The opening track, "Welcome to the Working Week", expresses frustration at the ruthlessness of business.
 The lyrics are directed at "you", which Gouldstone analyses as the song's female character, the listener or the world itself.
 With a runtime of only 82 seconds, the song contains a punk-style beat and handclaps and utilises elements of doo-wop and new wave.
 Compared to the previous track, "Miracle Man" deals with the relationship between a man and a woman rather than society.
 Like the next track "No Dancing", "Miracle Man" concerns a man dominated by his female companion.

 "No Dancing" contains a Phil Spector-type beat and various key changes, which was a rarity in Costello's early work.
 Costello stated that he was attempting to merge a "Merseybeat bridge" into "He's a Rebel" by Gene Pitney.
 Unlike other tracks on the album, the song's narrator is primarily observant, only directly appearing in the first verse.
 Commentators have analysed "dancing" on the record as a metaphor for sex, while Gouldstone goes further and writes that Costello is implying a lack of world order and harmony.
-Returning to the lyrical themes of the opening track is "Blame It on Cain", although Costello is more specific in this track, targeting entities such as "government buglers" and the radio.
+Returning to the lyrical themes of the opening track is "Blame It on Cain", although Costello is more specific in this track, targeting entities such as "government burglars" and the radio.
 According to Gouldstone, the "it" in the chorus is not explicitly stated, only that it must be blamed on Cain.
 Taking the name Cain from the first murderer in the Bible, he analyses the track as fundamental frustrations that cannot be pinned on anyone and thus cannot be fixed, concluding that nothing wrong will become right.
 This growing tension is reflected in the music, which has an increased number of bars in each verse.
 Musically, the song was described by one reviewer as upbeat blues with a "Jersey Shore rock shine".

 Described by Goodman as the album's "spiritual centrepiece", "Alison" is a ballad that combines jazzy guitars with soulful vocals.
 It was written about a checkout girl at a local supermarket.
 Unlike other tracks on the album, "Alison" is more upbeat in tone and contains more caring and tender lyrics rather than feelings of maliciousness and anger; these feelings are present, but are muted compared to the preceding tracks.
 In the track, the narrator longs for the title character, who has married an inferior man even though he knows she is making a mistake.
 The album takes its title from a line in the song.
 "Sneaky Feelings" marks a return to upbeat blues and standard pop.
 Much lighter in tone, the song concerns unfaithfulness.
 Gouldstone states that the 'sneaky feelings' are our desires for the unfeasible: "feelings which will only cause suffering and so must be suppressed."